TurtleP/luaprettydoc/README.md

 ### Installation

 This is the standard way to install `luaprettydoc` .
-However, *stable* releases will be published/announced accordingly on the Releases page.

 Run `pip install -U git+git://github.com/TurtleP/luaprettydoc.git`